-Update August 2023 – The Linden Lab PBR Viewer is now a Release Candidate and gradually addressing issues as they are raised.
+Update – The Linden Lab PBR Viewer is now the default viewer for Second Life [Official Launch Post].
 Firestorm also has an Alpha PBR Test viewer available through the inworld “Phoenix-Firestorm Preview Group”.

 - PBR needs OpenGL4 or later, though systems without that will see normal rendering.